- Playground with shade sails

-Catani Gardens is boarded by Jacka Boulevard, Beaconsfield Parade & Pier Road in St Kilda.
+Catani Gardens is boarded by Jacka Boulevard, Beaconsfield Parade and Pier Road in St Kilda.
 There is a pedestrian ramp into the gardens from the Upper Esplanade that overpasses the Jacka Boulevard roadway.

 Google Map Catani Gardens